You’re familiar with the Share a Coke campaign, right?

 - Credit and thank them

-If you’re hosting a contest, announce prizes as far in advance of the submission deadline as possible.
-And, be sure to lay out the judging criteria and submission expectations clearly.
+If you’re running an online contest, announce prizes as far in advance of the submission deadline as possible.
+And, be sure to layout the judging criteria and submission expectations clearly.

 Nothing upsets people more than unclear instructions when prizes are on the line.
 Seriously.
 Even if it’s just a t-shirt or a keychain!